 Size: 1 m x 1 m.

-– If you would like this design but prefer a different size or colour of this painting on canvas please contact me for further details.
+– If you like this design but prefer a different size or colour please contact me for further details.

-– The sides of the canvas are painted so it’s ready to hang and enjoy.
+– The painting is ready to hang and enjoy.

-– I pour my heart into these paintings so all paintings are wrapped with care before being shipped.
+– I pour my heart into these paintings so all my works are wrapped with care before being shipped.

 What is the Meaning of Mandala?

 Symbolic Meaning of Mandala.
-Mandalas offer balancing visual elements, symbolizing unity and harmony.
-The meanings of mandala depends upon color, geometric elements and culture.
+Mandalas offer to balance visual elements, symbolizing unity and harmony.
+The meanings of mandala depend upon colour, geometric elements and culture.

 The goal of the mandala is to serve as a tool on our spiritual journey as it symbolizes cosmic and psychic order.

-Mandalas have been used by lots of culturs.
-From Buddhism to Hinduisim, Aboriginal to Hopi…even ancient alchemy – to be sure, mandalas have served mankind for centuries.
-The famed Swiss psychiatrist, Dr. Carl Jung, employed the mandala in his work with clients.
-He felt when concentrated upon (explained in this article) deeper human consciousness became elevated to an extend the conscious was able to receive revelation about about the true potential and wholeness of the self.
+Mandalas have been used by lots of cultures.
+From Buddhism to Hinduism, Aboriginal to Hopi…even ancient alchemy – to be sure, mandalas have served mankind for centuries.
+The famed Swiss psychiatrist, Dr Carl Jung, employed the mandala in his work with clients.
+He felt when concentrated upon (explained in this article) deeper human consciousness became elevated to extend the conscious was able to receive revelation about the true potential and wholeness of the self.

 How do I use a mandala?

 Along with the meaning of mandala, comes the use of it.
-There are many uses, the following paragraghs will outline the basic process.
+There are many uses, the following paragraphs will outline the basic process.

-The design of the mandala is to be visually appealing so as to absorb the mind in such a way that chattering thoughts cease, and a more philosophic or spiritual essence envelopes the observer which in turn leads to higher consciousness or awareness.
-In short, a mandala can be seen as a hypnotic, letting the creative hemisphere of our mind run a little more free while our analytical mind takes a little nap.
+The design of the mandala is to be visually appealing to absorb the mind in such a way that chattering thoughts cease, and a more philosophic or spiritual essence envelope the observer which in turn leads to higher consciousness or awareness.
+In short, a mandala can be seen as a hypnotic, letting the creative hemisphere of our mind run a little freer while our analytical mind takes a little nap.